entrepeneur4lyf/reactive-tui/README.md

 This project is dual-licensed under your choice of:

-- **BUSL-1.1** - see the [LICENSE](LICENSE) file for open source use to convert to Apache 2.0 in August 2029
+- **BUSL-1.1** - see the [LICENSE](LICENSE) file for open source use to convert to Apache 2.0 in Jan 2029
 - **Commercial License** - see the [LICENSE-COMMERCIAL](LICENSE-COMMERCIAL) file for commercial use with additional rights and restrictions

 ### Commercial License
-For large enterprises ($1M+ revenue) and organizations requiring additional rights or support, a commercial license is available.
+For large enterprises ($500k+ revenue) and organizations requiring additional rights or support, a commercial license is available.
 The commercial license includes:

 - **Framework-only restrictions**: You cannot create competing TUI frameworks (building apps is encouraged!)
 - **Enterprise support**: Priority technical support and consulting